hubmapconsortium/documentation/docs/Publications/index.md

 - The Globus directory for the above publication can be viewed [here](https://app.globus.org/file-manager?origin_id=af603d86-eab9-4eec-bb1d-9d26556741bb&origin_path=%2F2ced91fd6d543e79af90313e52ada57d%2F) (requires Globus login).

 ### 3.2 Globus File Upload
+**Note for Mac Users:** Ensure there are no ".DS_Store"files in the directories prior to upload to Globus. <br />
+Instructions for deleting from Globus via the CLI are [here](https://gist.github.com/keller-mark/f8973fdf575db0d1786434ac91dc0a7f).

+#### Option 1: Web browser-based upload
+This option is fine for small-scale uploads (small files or small set of files).
+Other options are better for larger files and submissions.

 The upload instructions below are not comprehensive. <br />
 As specified in the [HuBMAP Data Submission Guide](https://docs.hubmapconsortium.org/data-submission/), here is some _essential_ information about [Globus](https://www.globus.org/) uploads:
 - Your Globus ID must be an institutional ID. **Note:** eRA Commons and ORCID IDs are not acceptable for this purpose.